As a child, Easter was a very special time to me.

-Daddy walked me down the isle to my husband and most of his grandchildren were blessed with knowing and loving him in his lifetime.
-Most were children when he left us, but they remember every thing unique about him.
+Daddy walked me down the aisle to my husband and most of his grandchildren were blessed with knowing and loving him in his lifetime.
+Most were children when he left us, but they remember everything unique about him.
 We all do.
 Every detail.

 It was not long after he walked my little sister down the isle and ‘gave her away’ that he passed on.
 Since his death she has given life to a beautiful baby girl.
 Her name is Lily.
 Yes, Daddy lives on in so very many ways…

 He wanted us to respect and understand nature and its infinite circle of continuous life and death.
 And to know that no living thing or person is ever really gone, in essence.
 And now I see….

 Penny McGee is a single mother of three and freelance journalist.
 She has worked for many newspapers, including the New York Times Company, and has published short stories and features for several magazines.
 “Today,” she says, “I have the great distinction of being a native north Floridian.
 And a southerner by the grace of God!'”